BUY TICKETS >

 Do This Before:

-• Take advantage of great conditions at Sunlight Mountain Resort where there are 730 acres and 72 trails for outstanding skiing and riding.
+• Take advantage of great conditions at Sunlight Mountain Resort, which has 730 acres and 72 trails for outstanding skiing and riding.

 • Make reservations to ride.
 Snowmobiling tours are a great alternative to skiing, enabling visitors of all abilities and ages to experience the backcountry around Sunlight Mountain.